-Candidates are given 4 hours to complete the CMSRN exam.
+Candidates are given 3-4 hours to complete their certification exam, depending on the certification being tested.
 If they complete the exam before that time has elapsed, they may be dismissed.
 The normal* exam timing is as follows:

 *Please be aware that exam report and start times may vary by site.

 Exam Managers are responsible for receiving the shipment of the exam materials, and confirming their arrival and completeness.
 They keep the shipment locked away until the day of the exam when they will bring the materials to the Special Test Site.
 The shipment includes an Exam Managers manual which explicitly describes their duties in administering the exam, from arriving at the test site and checking in the applicants through the end of the test.